DXHeroes/dx-scanner/README.md

 hint = 25 points
 ```

-If you switched off some practices they are not included in counting (0 points).
+The practices you have switched off are not included in the calculation (0 points).

 ## Contributing 👩‍💻 👨‍💻
 Feel free to contribute to our DX Scanner.
 Please follow the [Contribution Guide](CONTRIBUTING.md).